2013 Yemeni League

-The 2013 Yemeni League is the 21st edition of top-level football in Yemen.
+The 2013 Yemeni League was the 21st edition of top-level football in Yemen.

 The season started on February 28 and finished on 8 July, played in one calendar year rather than the previous editions which have been played over two calendar years.

 Teams

 Shabab Al Baydaa, Al Sha'ab Sana'a, Al-Ahli Taizz and Najm Sba were relegated to the second tier after finishing in the bottom four places of the 2011–12 Yemeni League season.
 They were replaced by Al-Wahda San'a', Al Yarmuk Al Rawda, Al-Saqr and Al Rasheed Ta'izz.

 Al Rasheed and Al Saqr are back after withdrawing from the 2010–11 League campaign.
 Al-Wahda San'a' are back after one season out of the top flight and Al Yarmuk return, last being in the top flight back in the 2009–10 league season.